 The diagnostic trouble code (DTC) P0352 registers if there is an issue with the driver circuit for coil number 2.
 Depending on the vehicle, the PCM may also shut down the fuel injector to the corresponding cylinder.

-If you wish to learn more about how the primary and secondary windings of ignition coils work, read our technical discussion here.
+If you’re planning a DIY fix for P0352, you may read our technical discussion about how the primary and secondary windings of ignition coils work.

-Otherwise, continue reading about the possible causes of code P0352 below.
+Otherwise, continue reading about the possible causes of code P0352 in the following section.

 What are the Possible Causes of the P0352 Code?